SatelliteApplicationsCatapult/fulgurite/README.md

 This project is licensed under the LGPL3

 ## Thanks
 Thanks to the spark project and JAI for building code this is built on top of.
+Thanks to Mike Nidel for the metadata adapter which we converted to Scala and updated a bit.